Crazy in the Night (Barking at Airplanes)

 "Crazy in the Night (Barking at Airplanes)" is a song by American singer-songwriter Kim Carnes and the lead single from her ninth studio album, Barking at Airplanes (1985).
-Written by Carnes, and co-produced with Bill Cuomo, the track is a pop rock song inspired by her eldest son's struggles with nightmares and fear of the dark as a child.
+Written by Carnes, and co-produced with Bill Cuomo, the track was inspired by her eldest son's struggles with nightmares and fear of the dark as a child.
 It was released as a single in April 1985 by EMI America.

 The song became one of Carnes' highest-charting singles, peaking at no. 15 on the Billboard Hot 100 and reaching the top 40 in various countries.

 Lyrics and composition

 Carnes was inspired to write "Crazy in the Night (Barking at Airplanes)" due to her son Collin's fear of the dark as a child.
 She incorporated the album's title, Barking at Airplanes, into the song title as a parenthesis.
 "I had a golden retriever [..]
 Every time the airplanes would go over, she’d bark at the airplanes.
-I thought, That’s such a cool, crazy title for an album."
+I thought, that’s such a cool, crazy title for an album."

+Writing for the GRAMMY Awards website, Crystal Larsen likened "Crazy in the Night" to the work of American songwriter and producer Jim Steinman.